aws-greengrass/aws-greengrass-lite/spec/libraries/ggconfiglib.md

 | Integer KEY      | Integer             | Integer                 | Text NOT NULL | Text  |

 CONFIGURATION ID
-: The configuraiton id is the unique integer value for this configuration key.
+: The configuration id is the unique integer value for this configuration key.
 This allows two configuration items to share the same key text.

 COMPONENT OWNER ID
 : The component owner id is an integer reference to a component in the component table.